Captopril Welfarm, tablets 50 mg 40 pcs

 Interaction

-The concomitant use of ACE inhibitors with angiotensin II receptor antagonists is contraindicated in patients with diabetic nephropathy and is not recommended in other patients.
+Concomitant use of ACE inhibitors with angiotensin II receptor antagonists is contraindicated in patients with diabetic nephropathy and is not recommended in other patients.

 Insulin and oral hypoglycemic agents increase the risk of hypoglycemia.

-Induces the bioavailability of propranololol.
+Increases the bioavailability of propranolol.

 Clonidine reduces the severity of the antihypertensive effect.